-Bids from households in a institution will be bypassed unless they can provide satisfactory evidence that they can take up the tenancy on the date on which it becomes available.
+Bids from households in an institution will be bypassed unless they can provide satisfactory evidence that they can take up the tenancy on the date on which it becomes available.

-5.16 Members of the Armed Forces, former Service personnel and bereaved spouses of members of the Armed Forces
+5.16 Members of the Armed Forces, former Service personnel and bereaved spouses of members of the Armed Forces be deemed to have a local connection to North Hertfordshire, (see paragraph 18.1).